Alfresco/acs-deployment/docs/helm/eks-deployment.md

 ### DNS

-In order to access Alfresco once installed, you need to setup a DNS record that resolve to the ELB hostname that has been provisioned by `ingress-nginx`.
+In order to access Alfresco once installed, you need to set up a DNS record that resolve to the ELB hostname that has been provisioned by `ingress-nginx`.

 This is a typical architecture for which you can learn more at